mobxjs/mobx/docs/refguide/create-transformer.md

 So effectively we have achieved state tracking using immutable, shared datas structures here.
 All boxes and arrows are mapped and reduced into single state tree.
 Each change will result in a new entry in the `states` array, but the different entries will share almost all of their box and arrow representations.

 ## Transforming a datagraph into another reactive data graph

 Instead of returning plain values from a transformation function, it is also possible to return observable objects.
 This can be used to transform an observable data graph into a another observable data graph, which can be used to transform... you get the idea.

-Here is small example that encodes a reactive file explorer that will update it's representation upon each change.
+Here is a small example that encodes a reactive file explorer that will update its representation upon each change.
-Data graphs that are built this way will in general react a lot faster and will consist of much more straight-forward code, in comparison to derived data graph that are updated using your own code.
+Data graphs that are built this way will in general react a lot faster and will consist of much more straight-forward code, compared to derived data graph that are updated using your own code.
 See the [performance tests](https://github.com/mobxjs/mobx/blob/3ea1f4af20a51a1cb30be3e4a55ec8f964a8c495/test/perf/transform-perf.js#L4) for some examples.

 Unlike the previous example, the `transformFolder` will only run once as long as a folder remains visible;
 the `DisplayFolder` objects track the associated `Folder` objects themselves.